Where is Beckett Stone?

 “yes…please go ahead…I am a bit tired.”

 As Adrian walked down the canyon, a figure walked up to Beckett – stood beside him.
 He wore a park ranger’s outfit.
 His eyes were covered by sunglasses.
-He didn’t once look down at Beckett, just out toward Adrian and the valley.
+He didn’t once look over at Beckett, just out toward Adrian and the valley.
 “We don’t need you, you know.”

 “We are leaving and we don’t need you.
 In fact, we are done with you.
 You can stay here and become fertilizer with your girlfriend, but your mission has failed.
 Your power permanently vanquished.
 You were once a proud searcher, immovable, undifferentiated.
 But now, now you are tainted permanently.
 I am here to tell you we are officially disconnecting from you.”